BrickMMO/hackathon-panel/index.markdown

 ### XY Controller, Dial, and Buttons (3rd tier)

 Based on the current cartrideg, these components function will change.

+> Note: Consider that the XY controller will need space around it for easy access and mobility.

 ## Steps